 The father was so filled with joy at his son’s return that he didn’t even let him finish his confession.
 Nor did he question or lecture him; instead, he unconditionally forgave him and accepted him back into fellowship.
 The father running to his son, greeting him with a kiss, and ordering a celebration is a picture of how our Heavenly Father feels towards sinners who repent.
 God greatly loves us and patiently waits for us to repent so he can show us his generous mercy because he doesn’t want anyone to perish.

 The wayward son who’d returned to the father was satisfied to return home as a slave.
-But to his surprise and delight. he was restored, receiving the full privilege of being his father’s son.
+But to his surprise and delight, he was restored, receiving the full privilege of being his father’s son.
 He’d been transformed from a state of destitution to complete restoration.
-That is what God’s grace does for penitent sinners.
+That's what God’s grace does for penitent sinners.

 The father then ordered his servants to bring the best robe (a sign of dignity and honor, proof of the prodigal’s acceptance back into the family), a ring for the son’s hand (a sign of authority and sonship), and sandals for his feet (a sign of not being a servant, since servants didn’t wear shoes or, for that matter, rings or expensive clothing).
 This wasn’t simply a party; it was a rare, complete celebration.
 Had the boy been dealt with according to the Law, there’d have been a funeral, not a celebration.
 Instead of condemnation, there was rejoicing for a son who’d been dead but had come back to life, who once was lost but had been found.